NoteFifteen/teamtrope-rails/design_docs/uploads_model.md

 ### Migrations

-Also as it currently stands, every time we want to add a new file upload, we need to do a schema migration.
+Also as it currently stands, every time a need arises for a new file upload type, it results in a schema migration.
 Migrations are a chokepoint in the develop/test/deploy cycle.
 The larger the dev team gets, the more this will be the case.
 Because of `schema.rb`, migrations frequently end up forcing developers to rebase; regardless, changes that involve migrations entail more process than changes that don't.

 ### Testing